 The allusion in the epistle to Ephesus recalls the day of Israel's espousals (Jer.2:2).
 In the fervency of her first love there was much glorying in Yahweh and little likelihood of straying from Him.
 Had they kept this, no apostasy would have appeared.
 Leaving His love led to the decline which is here traced to its end in being spewed out of His mouth.

-In the Smyrnan letter we have a parallel to the wilderness wanderings.
-Israel was tried forty years.
-They will be tried ten days.
+In the Smyrnan letter, we have a parallel to the wilderness wanderings.
+Israel was tried for forty years.
+They will be tried for ten days.